aatwo/TheWiggler/README.md

 # TheWiggler

 This is a small Qt / QML / C++  application that moves your mouse to prevent screensavers and auto locking.
-It is moderately configurable via a QML UI but typically you can just run it and start it with the default settings.
+It is moderately configurable via a QML UI but typically you can run it with the default settings.

 Currently, it builds on **Windows**, **macOS** and **Ubuntu** and releases for each can be found on the **releases** page.